University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 # Regular Expressions

 ## Introduction
-Regular expressions are a powerful & flexible way of searching for text strings amongst a large document or file.
+Regular expressions are a powerful and flexible way of searching for text strings amongst a large document or file.
 Most of us are familiar with searching for a word within a file, but regular expressions allow us to search for these with more flexibility, particularly in the context of genomics.
 We briefly saw this idea in the `R` practical using the functions `str_extract()` and `str_replace()`.
 Instead of searching strictly for a word or text string, we can search using less strict matching criteria.